 Being asked to do things you don’t really want to do are also part of many people’s growing up.
 Being told to kiss your nan, or holding someone’s hand rather than being asked for instance.
 Being told to do stuff in school and not questioning why or you’ll get in trouble.
-Also being told that young people can’t have sexual feelings without it being caused by seeing porn or a playboy pencil tin.
 So often we really only get to practice asking or saying no when many people start to explore having sex for the first time.
 It’s hard to get into the habit of saying ‘yes I’m into that’ or ‘no I’m not into that’ – especially when we haven’t been taught very well about what ‘that’ is.

 Crappy sex ed

 A lot of people’s sex ed has been pretty crap.
 They might have been taught that no means no and yes means yes.
 They might know about the law.
 But what does consent look, sound and feel like?
 People are often not taught how to talk about sex or their bodies (or don’t get enough practice in using the words with people or understand what the words actually mean).